podnebnik/data/README.md

 - [Emissions](./emissions/)

-For deatils about the provided data, please consult the `datapackage.yaml` files in the individual data package folders.
+For details about the provided data, please consult the `datapackage.yaml` files in the individual data package folders.

 ## How to create your new data package